 Protection against financial risk

-An airtight employer’s liability insurance policy will ensure the financial security of your business in the event of an accident where you, as the employer, can be held accountable.
+An airtight employer’s liability policy will ensure the financial security of your business in the event of an accident where you, as the employer, can be held accountable.
 This specific type of cover is deigned to sustain the costs of an injury that has happened during the course of duty.
 These policies where appropriate will also cover legal and miscellaneous costs which can add up quickly and end up costing your business large amounts of money.

 Many occupational illnesses take a long time to manifest and, as a result, you may find yourself facing a claim from a past employee many years down the line.
 You should therefore make sure to keep records of all previous accidents wherever possible and invest in appropriate cover.